Experimental Observation of Maximum Density Fluctuation in Liquid Te: Results and Discussions

 Figure~\ref{fig:time_evolution}(a) shows the time evolution of the temperature during the measurement.

 The X-ray transmission used to determine \rr\s is also plotted in Fig.~\ref{fig:time_evolution}(b).
 After increasing the temperature to approximately 1100 K to melt the sample completely, measurement was performed while lowering the temperature.
 At temperatures much higher than \tm, the detector was exposed for 20 min to capture a scattering image while maintaining constant temperature.
 The temperature and transmission changes were almost always linked (see Fig.~\ref{fig:saxspara}(a)), indicating that the sample responded sufficiently quickly to the temperature change and was also sufficiently stable.
 Meanwhile, in the low-temperature region, including the supercooled region (within the rectangular frame indicated by the dashed lines in Fig.~\ref{fig:time_evolution}(a,b)), the scattering images were captured every 1 min while cooling the temperature at an almost constant rate to prioritize speed.
 Figure~\ref{fig:time_evolution}(c, d) shows an enlarged image of this part.
 As shown in Fig.~\ref{fig:time_evolution}(c), the cooling was performed at an almost constant rate of -13.1 [K/min].
-During this cooling, the transmission (Fig.~\ref{fig:time_evolution}(d)) increased rapidly just below \tm, which corresponds to the fact that \rr\s reaches its maximum near \tm\s and decreases in the supercooled region \cite{te_supercool} (see also Fig.~\ref{fig:saxspara}(a)).
+During this cooling, the transmission (Fig.~\ref{fig:time_evolution}(d)) increased rapidly just below \tm, which corresponds to the fact that \rr\s reaches its maximum near \tm\s and decreases in the supercooled region \cite{te_supercool} (see also Fig.~\ref{fig:saxspara}(1a)).
 With further cooling, the transmission drops sharply at the red arrow, indicating that the sample has solidified.
-Before and after this solidification, the scattering pattern changes from a halo pattern, which is characteristic of liquids, to a pattern of many intense concentric spots, which is characteristic of polycrystals, confirming that the sample indeed solidified.
 Below this temperature, the transmission remains almost constant.
 The supercooled state of approximately 150 K was maintained until it solidified.
+Figure~\ref{fig:saxs_image} shows the SAXS images (a) before and (b) after the sample has solidified. (a) Before it solidified, the halo pattern characteristic for liquids was visible; however, (b) after it solidified, a spotty peak appeared, indicating that the sample solidified into polycrystalline state.

+Please note that the other patterns visible in both liquid and solid states are due to the sample cell made of single-crystalline sapphire and the Kapton films set in the vacuum path.
+The scattering pattern was basically limited to the rectangular area neat the center due to a slit-shaped optical window located behind the sample.